-19. Part-time ministries (see also rule 4.71)
+11. Part-time ministries (see also rule 4.71 and 4.82.2(b))

-The committee may approve terms of settlement for part-time ministries (see regulation 10) provided that:
+The committee may approve terms of settlement for part-time ministries in charges provided that:

-- a) it is satisfied: - that the objects of the ministry and the welfare of the charge are being properly served; and - ii) that the minister will not suffer hardship; and - b) the presbytery expresses the working time of the minister as a number of days out of five or as a percentage of full-time, and includes adequate time for the minister's preparations.
+- a) it is satisfied: - that the objects of the ministry and the welfare of the charge are being properly served; and - ii) that the minister will not suffer hardship; and b) the presbytery expresses the working time of the minister as a number of days out of five and allows adequate time for the minister's preparations.